joshuaebowling/reading-notes/laws-of-human-nature.md

       u can  empathize with  another by: mimicry,similer physical invierment,similer memeries

   d. mirroring draws out empathy
-    u should mimic,smile back,or nod at the person talking but even better  u can  enter u can enter the mind of the other person the motivation for this is it creates a feeling of  rapport and people\==============  rarely get that feeling bc other  ppl r narsisiezing
+    u should mimic,smile back,or nod at the person talking but even better u can enter the mind of the other person the motivation for this is it creates a feeling of  rapport and people rarely get that feeling bc other  ppl r narsisiezing

   e. maintain distance
      u must maintain a distance. u canot be enmeshed in the  emotions of the other that will make it hard for u pick up the emotions of the other whitch  can  lead u to loss of  controll. smilling and  nodding to mutch wll creat a creppy effect